ElGuillermo/HLL_CRCON_All_time_stats/README.md

 >  ```

 ## Limitations

+### Modifying code or settings
-⚠️ Any change to these files requires a CRCON rebuild and restart to be taken in account :
+⚠️ Any change to these files requires to rebuild and restart
+CRCON Docker containers to be effective :
 - `/root/hll_rcon_tool/custom_tools/all_time_stats.py`
 - `/root/hll_rcon_tool/custom_tools/all_time_stats_config.py`
 - `/root/hll_rcon_tool/custom_tools/common_translations.py`
 - `/root/hll_rcon_tool/rcon/hooks.py`

+### Upgrading CRCON
-⚠️ This plugin requires a modification of the `/root/hll_rcon_tool/rcon/hooks.py` file,
+⚠️ This plugin requires a modification of the
+`/root/hll_rcon_tool/rcon/hooks.py` file,
 which originates from the official CRCON depot.
 If any CRCON upgrade implies updating this file,
 the usual CRCON upgrade instructions will **FAIL**.